What Are the Steps To Patenting My Idea?

 Option 2: File a Full Patent Application

-“It’s more often the more experienced inventors who do this,” says Pheiffer.
-Experienced inventors “have a better sense of whether there will be interest in the invention and more often than not have more financial backing to jump straight to the non-provisional application.”
+The other option is to “jump to a full non-provisional patent application,” says Pheiffer.
+“It’s more often the more experienced inventors who do this – people who have a better sense of whether there will be interest in the invention and more often than not have greater financial backing to jump straight to the non-provisional application.”

-Get a Patent Attorney’s Expert Guidance
+Get a Patent Attorney’s Guidance

+Whether an inventor chooses to file a PPA or go straight to an actual patent, Pheiffer recommends hiring a patent lawyer.
 “While the inventor can certainly do a good job of informing the patent attorney or the public of how these inventions operate, it’s important to have an attorney help you think through the claims.”

-“Patents are property rights, and just like the deed to a house defines the boundaries of a plot of land, the claims at the end of the patent describe exactly what the patent covers,” says Pheiffer.
+“Patents are property rights, and just as the deed to a house defines the boundaries of a plot of land, the claims at the end of the patent describe exactly what the patent covers,” says Pheiffer.

 In other words, “The claims define what the invention is.
 Thinking through claim strategies and the best ways to draft and amend claims is often best done by a patent attorney because it’s the nature of their business and what they do every day.”

+While an inventor is an expert in the technical aspects of an invention, a lawyer is an expert in the legal aspects of a patent.
 Additionally, the patent application process can be time-consuming and complex.
 A lawyer lets you offload some of the effort in the process (for example, doing a patent search) and avoid problems that could delay the application unnecessarily.

 “While a provisional application doesn’t require claims, I generally advise clients to file claims with a provisional application,” says Pheiffer.
 Claims “are so important at the end of the day that it’s worth thinking through what your claims strategy should be upfront.”

-Questions for a Patent Lawyer
+Find a Qualified Patent Lawyer

 Look for a patent attorney in the Super Lawyers directory for legal help.